Sahith Theegala Betting Profile: The Sentry - PGA TOUR

 Theegala's Best Finishes

-- Theegala, who took part in 31 tournaments last season, secured two wins with six top-five finishes and 10 finishes in the top 10.
+- Theegala took part in 31 tournaments last season, picking up two wins with six top-five finishes and 10 finishes in the top 10.

 - In those 31 events, he made the cut 26 times, a success rate of 83.9%.